jhthorsen/mojo-promisify/README.md

       return $self;
     }

-It can however pass on as many arguments as it wants after the `$err` and all will be passed on to the fulfillment callback in the promise. `$err` on the other hand will cause the promise to be rejected.
+The wrapped method can however pass on as many arguments as it wants after the `$err` and all will be passed on to the fulfillment callback in the promise.
+The promise will be rejected if `$err` has a value.

 Note that this module is currently EXPERIMENTAL, but it will most probably not change much.